 This is where the enterprise people prick their ears up, as this is a whole tranche of marketing that many of them are not yet addressing currently, still believing it is covered by the efforts and solutions offered by their existing providers.

-Consider how pertinent to your marketing efforts, the feeling your customers enjoy when they get an email from you, using this software.
+Consider how pertinent to your marketing efforts, and the feeling your customers enjoy when they get an email from you, using this software.
 Because it is a martech solution, that email will always be personal to that individual.
 It doesn’t matter whether the last time they visited your website was last night or last week, what they looked at was being captured, not just to flog that product, but to rank it in order of highest buying propensity.

-There’s no point sending details of the last item they looked at, if it doesn’t fit into that individuals buying criteria, a unique pattern personal to each and every one of us, that needs to be learnt.
+There’s no point sending details of the last item they looked at, if it doesn’t fit into that individual’s buying criteria, a unique pattern personal to every one of us, that needs to be learnt.
 A human can’t do that, but your newly installed software algorithm can.
-For more details see how to take advantage of predictive personalisation.

 In summary